legentz/cc-rest-imgsegm/README.md

 ## Docker

-Use the following commands to build and run docker containers for server and webapp.<br>
+Use the following commands to build images and run docker containers for server and webapp.<br>
 **Make sure to be into the docker folder (...cc-rest-imgsegm/docker) when running build command.**<br>

 **You can run build command from project's root path, but you must add ```docker/``` to dockerfiles path<br> and replace build’s context path with```.``` instead of ```../```**